-The 2018-19 reconciliation statement is due by the 15th of September for all payers.
-Payers will now have the ability to choose whether to base the remuneration on estimated figures or actual remuneration for 2020 and future years.
+The 2019-20 reconciliation statement is due by the 15th of September for all payers.

 During the month of June you will receive a letter advising your username and password for online access to complete your reconciliation via the website.

-- Additional amounts paid to an employee's super fund (for example an annual bonus paid to super).
+- Additional amounts paid to an employee's super fund (for example an annual bonus paid to super); and

 Compulsory employer superannuation payments such as superannuation guarantee are not reportable employer superannuation contributions.

-On 30th May 2019, Fair Work Commission ("FWC") handed down its annual wage review decision for 2018-2019.
-The new national minimum wage will be $740.80 per week for full time workers or $19.49 per hour, which is effective for the first full pay period starting on or after 1st July 2019.
+On 19 June 2020, the Fair Work Commission ("FWC") handed down its annual wage review decision for 2019-2020.
+The new national minimum wage will be $753.80 per week for full time workers or $19.84 per hour, which is effective from the first full pay period starting on or after 1 July 2020.

 Employers and employees covered by a registered agreement, should check to see if the increase affects them.